e-picas/dev-tools/README.md

     ~$ chmod a+x path/to/your/project/bin/dev-tools.sh

-If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, just re-define the `DEFAULT_BASHLIBRARY_PATH` configuration setting as described below.
+If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, you can avoid duplicate following the configuration procedure described in next chapter.

 ### Global install

-If you plan to often use this package, you can install it globally in your `bin/` directory.
+If you plan to often use this package, you can install it globally in your `$HOME/bin/` directory.
-If you do so, just ensure that the following required files are copied:

--   the original script `dev-tools.sh`
--   the actions directory (and its contents) `dev-tools-actions/`
--   the Bash Library directory (and its contents) `bash-library/`

 You can run something like the followings, assuming you are at the package root directory:

     ~$ cp dev-tools.sh ~/bin/ \